 The following forms can be printed, completed, and returned to the District office or your coach the first day of practice.
 Copies are available in the District office.2018 - 2019 MSHSL Eligibility Brochure (All 7-12 athletes and parents need to read and sign)

 2018 - 2019 Physical Examination (Needed before first participating in a sport and every 3 years after.
-Typically 7th and 10th grade)Follow us on Twitter: @cedarmtsportsTo view schedules for the 2018-2019 school year, click on the following link: Tomahawk ConferenceYou can also download the rSchoolToday Activity Scheduler app for your smart phone.Welcome to the Cedar Mountain
+Typically 7th and 10th grade)Follow us on Twitter: @cedarmtsportsTo view Cedar Mountain and all other Tomahawk Conference schedules, click on the following link: Tomahawk ConferenceYou can also download the rSchoolToday Activity Scheduler app for your smart phone.Welcome to the Cedar Mountain

 - At Cedar Mountain High School, we believe that extra-curricular activities play an important role in the educational development of our students.
 The activities offered at Cedar Mountain, together with the academic curriculum, provide for a well-rounded education for our students.
 Studies have shown that students who participate in high school athletics have higher grade point averages, fewer discipline problems and greater self-esteem.

 - Participation in school activity programs is a privilege and not a right.

 - Sportsmanship needs to have a constant presence in all school-based activity programs.

 - Students should have an equal opportunity to participate in all activities offered by their school.

 - Ethical behavior, dignity and respect are non-negotiable.

 - Student participants who choose to be chemically free must be supported.